A Cavity-Enhanced Spectroscopist's Lens on Molecular Polaritons: Linear Cavity Spectroscopy Under Strong Light-Matter Coupling

-We consider the spectra of a cavity containing this medium by plugging $\alpha(\tilde\nu)$ and $n(\tilde\nu)$ into the equations given in Table \ref{tab:table1} (Figs.~\ref{fig:coupledcavity}bc).
+We consider a cavity containing this medium by plugging $\alpha(\tilde\nu)$ and $n(\tilde\nu)$ into the equations in Table \ref{tab:table1} (Figs.~\ref{fig:coupledcavity}bc).
 We understand this cavity to be resonant when $\cos\left[ \delta(\tilde\nu) \right] = 1$, where $\delta(\tilde\nu)$ is the round-trip phase accrued by light traveling in the cavity.
-In a cavity with length $L =\SI{50}{\micro m}$ and intracavity refractive index $n_0 = 1$, the longitudinal mode with $m=20$ would meet the resonance condition for $\tilde\nu_0=\SI{2000}{cm^{-1}}$.
-However, once when we place the Voigt absorber in this cavity, the frequency-dependent structure of $n(\tilde\nu)$ carries over into $\delta(\tilde\nu)$, and the cavity resonance conditions become more complicated.
-In particular, two additional zero-crossings in $\delta(\tilde\nu)$ arise on either side of $\tilde\nu_0$ (blue circles at $\SI{1988}{cm^{-1}}$ and $\SI{2012}{cm^{-1}}$ in Fig.~\ref{fig:coupledcavity}d), representing new constructive interference conditions for light traveling in the cavity.
-Two new peaks in the cavity's intensity spectra result (Figs.~\ref{fig:coupledcavity}bc).
-Note that $\delta(\tilde\nu)$ features a third constructive interference condition at $\tilde\nu_0=$ \SI{2000}{cm^{-1}}, yet no corresponding cavity mode appears in transmission. $\alpha(\tilde\nu)$ is simply too strong near $\tilde\nu_0$, killing the cavity finesse and preventing the transmission of light; see Section \ref{sec:absorption} for further discussion.
+In an empty cavity with length $L =\SI{50}{\micro m}$ and intracavity refractive index $n_0 = 1$, the longitudinal mode with $m=20$ would meet the resonance condition for $\tilde\nu_0=\SI{2000}{cm^{-1}}$.
+However, once when we place the Voigt absorber in this cavity, the frequency-dependent structure of $n(\tilde\nu)$ carries over into $\delta(\tilde\nu)$, and the cavity resonance conditions become more complicated (Fig.~\ref{fig:coupledcavity}d).
+In particular, two additional zero-crossings in $\delta(\tilde\nu)$ arise on either side of $\tilde\nu_0$, representing new constructive interference conditions (see blue circles at $\SI{1988}{cm^{-1}}$ and $\SI{2012}{cm^{-1}}$ in Fig.~\ref{fig:coupledcavity}d).
+Two new peaks in the cavity spectra result (Figs.~\ref{fig:coupledcavity}bc).
+Note that $\delta(\tilde\nu)$ features a third constructive interference condition at $\tilde\nu_0=$ \SI{2000}{cm^{-1}}, yet no corresponding cavity mode appears in the transmission spectrum. $\alpha(\tilde\nu)$ is simply too strong near $\tilde\nu_0$, killing the cavity finesse and preventing the transmission of light; see Section \ref{sec:absorption} for further discussion.

-The FP treatment provides a picture of polaritons not as coherent light-matter superposition states but as new cavity resonances that appear due to strong dispersion of the intracavity medium.
-The appearance of the new spectral features symmetrically split about $\tilde\nu_0$ -- where only a single mode had appeared for the empty cavity Fig.~\ref{fig:emptycavity} -- is the classical manifestation of strong light-matter coupling.
-The two new cavity modes are analogous to the upper and lower polariton states that arise in cQED, split by the Rabi splitting $\tilde\Omega_R$ [cm$^{-1}$].
-The system is understood to be in the strong coupling regime when $\tilde\Omega_R$ is experimentally resolvable, exceeding the molecular and cavity fwhm linewidths.
-While there is no closed-form expression for the cavity mode splittings that arise from our FP expressions, this treatment is well-known to reproduce the $\tilde\Omega_R$ $\propto$ $\sqrt{N}$ dependence predicted by cQED.\cite{simpkins2015,herrera20,bala21,wright23}